adamaltmejd/swecov.se/content/research/type-2-diabetes.md

   - 'Dominik Dietler'
   - 'Annelie Carlsson'
 ---

-# COVID-19 and type 2 diabetes incidence and severity across migration status

 Type 2 diabetes (T2D) is a severe chronic disease affecting 6% in the general population and approximately 12% in people originating from non-western regions.
 Today every fifth person in Sweden is born abroad and non-western immigrants represents the largest immigrant groups.